 Influenza, commonly referred to as the “Flu”, is a respiratory illness caused by influenza viruses that affect the nose, throat, lungs, and other parts of the body.
 The flu virus typically spreads from person to person when someone with the flu coughs or sneezes.

-Flu shots are widely available in the community and may be administered at the same time as the COVID-19 vaccine.
+Flu shots are widely available in the community and may be administered at the same time as other vaccines including the COVID-19 vaccine.
 To receive a flu shot:

 - Diagnosing Flu

 - It may be hard to tell the difference between flu and COVID-19 because many of the symptoms are similar.
-Please contact a local health care provider as testing may be needed to help confirm a diagnosis.
+Please contact your healthcare provider as testing may be needed to help confirm a diagnosis.